weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

     </center></body></html>

 Run `curl -v outyet:8080` a few times to confirm that Weave Run has accomplished the load-balancing.
-You will notice that the IP address for `outyet` is not always the same and instead has been randomized by Weave Run as it balances the load amoungst containers.
+You will notice that the IP address for `outyet` is not always the same and instead has been randomized by `Weave Run` as it balances the load amoungst containers.
+For more information on `weaveDNS` see [Automatic Discovery with WeaveDNS](http://docs.weave.works/weave/latest_release/weavedns.html).

-### How does this work?
+## How Does This Work?

 [Weave Net](/net) connects containers on an isolated overlay network, while [Weave Run](/run) provides the DNS and IP address allocation.